 The ultimate in luxury, this hotel showcases exceptionally restored Georgian interior design in Bristol.
 Sumptuous velvets in rich bright Royal blues and accents of scarlet and saffron greet you in the Bristol Harbour Hotel’s luxury double bedrooms.
 The wallpaper is contemporary in design and the furniture is classic.
 The Hotel is located in a eyecatching and grand Georgian building which was once the Lloyds and Midland Bank head office and you can enjoy the huge floor to ceiling windows in their award-winning Jetty restaurant that was once the grand old former banking hall.

-To recreate these designs in your own home, head to Bristol interior designers Etons of Bath who understand Georgian buildings and have experience of producing stunning results.
+To recreate these designs in your own home, head to Bristol interior designers Etons of Bath who understand Georgian and period buildings and have experience of producing stunning results.

-Etons of Bath, who are a mere 11 miles from Bristol, have huge experience designing interiors for period properties in Bristol and are experts at restoring Georgian and Regency period homes.
+Etons of Bath, who are a mere 11 miles from Bristol, have huge experience designing interiors for period properties in Bristol and are experts at restoring period homes.

 If you need interior design in Bristol, do contact us on 01225 639002 or email email@example.com and we’d be delighted to help.